 Difference Between Java Heap and Stack

-Java virtual machine (JVM)which allocates some memory form the operating system, JVM uses this memory for creating objects and instances and this memory is called Java heap.
+Java virtual machine (JVM)which allocates some memory form the operating system, JVM uses this memory for creating objects and instances, and this memory is called Java heap.
 Java heap is used as dynamic memory allocation.
-It is mainly located at the bottom of the address and garbage is collected when heap size becomes full.
+It is mainly located at the bottom of the address, and garbage is collected when the heap size becomes full.
 The local variables that will be stored and method invocations are present in the specified memory that is called Stack.
 Stack memory follows the rule of Last-In-First-Out (LIFO).
 A stack is referred to as static memory allocation.
 The size of the memory stack is less as compared to heap memory size.

 Let us study much more about Java Heap and Stack in detail:

-- In java Heap, the garbage collection is the process to clear the objects which are dead or that are not in use, which helps to free the space from the heap and make space for new objects or instances.
+- In java Heap, garbage collection is the process to clear the objects which are dead or that are not in use, which helps to free the space from the heap and make space for new objects or instances.